Skip to main content

 Accessory Navicular Syndrome

-The navicular bone has an additional piece of bone attached called the accessory navicular bone.
-It is rare, present only in 4 to 14% of the world population.
+The navicular bone has an additional piece of attached called the accessory navicular bone.
+It is rare, only in 4 to 14% of the world population.
 The accessory navicular bone is located on the inner side of the navicular bone.

 Treatment for Navicular Bone Pain